Halal Certification for GCC countries

 - make claims regarding Halal certification in accordance with the scope of Halal certification;

-— pay all costs associated with the implementation of the periodic evaluation;
+- pay all costs associated with the implementation of the periodic assessment;

-- immediately inform the CB about all changes made to the documented information of the Halal system, which may affect the ability of the Halal system to continue to comply with the requirements of the standard used in the certification, as well as in cases:
+- immediately inform the Halal certification body of any changes to the documented information of the Halal system that may affect the ability of the Halal system to continue to comply with the requirements of the standard used in the certification, as well as in cases:

 - changes in legal, commercial, organizational status or form of ownership;